tomsdruvas/React_Shareify_Portofolio_Tracking_App/README.md

 - CD into server folder and run command ~ `npm install` to install dependencies
 - Run command ~ `npm run server:dev` - the server should now be running on port 5000
 - In a new terminal window but still in the server folder run command ~ `npm run seeds` to populate DB (may take a few minutes)
+- Alternatively, use the shares.json file provided in server/db and populate the MongoDB via Compass (it is a lot quicker than running the seeds file.)

 - CD into client folder and run command ~ `npm install` to install dependencies